lishiyo/digital-twin-mem0/README.md

 1. **File Upload**: Documents are uploaded and basic validation is performed
 2. **Content Parsing**: Files are parsed based on type (PDF, MD, TXT)
-3. **Entity Extraction**: spaCy extracts entities like people, organizations, locations
+3. **Entity Extraction**: Using either spaCy or Gemini to extract entities like people, organizations, locations
 4. **Smart Chunking**: Content is split into semantic chunks while respecting document structure
 5. **Mem0 Storage**: Chunks are stored in Mem0 with metadata and deduplication
 6. **Graphiti Integration**: Entities and relationships are registered in the knowledge graph

 ### Entity Extraction

-The system uses spaCy to identify entities such as:
-- People (PERSON)
-- Organizations (ORG)
+The system supports two entity extraction methods:

+#### 1. spaCy (Traditional NLP)
+- Uses a rule-based and statistical approach
-- Locations (GPE, LOC)
+- Identifies common entity types like People, Organizations, Locations
-- Products
+- Efficient but may miss complex context-dependent entities

+#### 2. Gemini (Google's LLM)
+- Uses an AI-powered approach for more accurate extraction
-- Dates and Times
+- Better at understanding context and nuanced entities
-- Events
-- And more
+- Provides more accurate relationships between entities

-Relationships between entities appearing in the same context are also inferred and stored in the knowledge graph.
-The system is particularly good at handling Markdown content, extracting entities from formatted text while ignoring Markdown syntax itself.
+- Requires a Google Gemini API key

+You can switch between extractors using the `ENTITY_EXTRACTOR_TYPE` environment variable.

 ## Getting Started